 Are multiplayer-only games taking over the world?
 This is a question that has been raised through the gaming world, especially within the past 5 years, Olivia Kemp reports

-E-sports has enormously exploded in population in the past 5 years becoming one of the biggest societies of this generation.
+esports has exploded in the past 5 years becoming one of the biggest societies of this generation.
 But when it comes down the single player games and multiplayer games, which one takes the biscuit?

 Questions were then followed by the students of games design to see if they believe there is a future for the single player industry.
-One student says: “I think in the triple-A space, the budgets of millions, it’s probably going to die”.
-Another student says: “single play has been left by the waste side, the industry”.
+One student said: “I think in the triple-A space, the budgets of millions, it’s probably going to die”.
+Another student said: “single play has been left by the waste side, the industry”.

 Multiplayer is definitely taking over from single player.
 Coming from gamers who spend day in day out playing games, saying they think single player mode will eventually die out says something.
 It may have been a small audience but it’s definitely the beginning of a new era in the gaming world.